vatpac-technology/sops/docs/aerodromes/Sydney (YSSY)/coordination.md

 Jets: `A050`
 Non-jets: `A030`

+# SY ADC / SY SMC
 ### Ground Operations
 As per this (link) diagram, ADC has Responsibility of the Runways, meaning SMC must always coordinate with ADC to allow aircraft to cross runways whilst taxiing.
 SMC may request, or ADC may elect, to release certain runways to the SMC controller, so they may let aircraft cross the runway without coordination (For example, Releasing runway 07/25 to SMC whilst PROPS are in progress.)
 This Release may also be cancelled at the controller's discretion.

+# SY ACD / SY TCU
+The controller assuming responsibility of ACD shall give heads-up coordination to the relevant SY TCU controller prior to the issue of the following clearances:
+a) VFR Departures
+b) Aircraft using a runway not on the ATIS

+!!! example
+    ABC -> SY ACD: "Sydney Delivery, ABC, Requesting clearance for a Northbound VFR Coastal departure at A035"
+    SY ACD -> ABC: "ABC, Sydney Delivery, Standby"
+    SY ACD -> SY TCU: "ABC, Requesting clearance for a Northbound VFR Coastal departure at A035"
+    SY TCU -> SY ACD: "ABC, Cleared for a Northbound VFR Coastal departure, A035"
+    SY ACD -> SY TCU: "Cleared for a Northbound VFR Coastal departure, A035, ABC"
+    SY ACD -> ABC: "ABC, Cleared for a Northbound VFR Coastal departure, A035"
+    ABC -> SY ACD: "Cleared for a Northbound VFR Coastal departure, A035, ABC"